 The Cause of Mould

 Mould spores can survive in dry environments for months or even years.
-However, when the conditions are right, the mould that was dormant will start to grow.
+However, when the conditions are right, the dormant mould will start to grow.
 If there is a damp or dark place in your home then it is likely that mould will be thriving in this area.
 Water leaks and damp problems in your home can be a perfect environment for mould to grow.

 The Cause of Mould on Walls